RhettOP/waxguilds/reports/amsterdamwax/latest.md

 **URLs**: [https://binfra.one/](https://binfra.one/)

-**Description**: bInfra.one is an infrastucture service for dApps to offer them stronger and more reliable infrastructure.
+**Description**: bInfra.one is an infrastructure service for dApps to offer them stronger and more reliable infrastructure.

 **Update**:
 None in the reporting period.